 What do you think of the company that provides background checks for your organization?
 Are they good, bad, or only so-so?
 Send an e-mail to email@example.com so I can post a list of recommended providers or ones to avoid.

-Brooke de Lench is Founder and Publisher of MomsTeam.com® and the author of Home Team Advantage: The Critical Role of Mothers in Youth Sports (HarperCollins), now available for the Kindle at Amazon.com.
+Brooke de Lench is Executive Director of the non-profit MomsTEAM Youth Sports Safety Institute, Founder and Publisher of MomsTeam.com, director of Smart Teams, and the author of Home Team Advantage: The Critical Role of Mothers in Youth Sports (HarperCollins), now available for the Kindle at Amazon.com.